Relax (song): Music videos

 The first official music video for "Relax", directed by Bernard Rose and set in an S&M themed gay nightclub at Wilton's Music Hall in London is featuring the band members accosted by buff leathermen, a glamorous drag queen, and an obese admirer dressed up as a Roman emperor, played by actor John Dair, was allegedly banned by MTV and the BBC, prompting the recording of a second video, directed by Godley and Creme in early 1984, featuring the group performing with the help of laser beams.
 However, after the second video was made the song was banned completely by the BBC, meaning that neither video was ever broadcast on any BBC music programmes.

 A live performance video of the song was directed by David Mallet, making the rounds at MTV.
 The live version was released as the B-side of the US 12" version of "Welcome to the Pleasuredome", titled "Relax (International)".

 Another MTV video of the studio version includes footage from the Brian De Palma film Body Double.
-Body Double, a popular 1984 erotic thriller film, contains a film within a film sequence in which Frankie Goes to Hollywood performs "Relax" on the set of a porn film.
+A popular 1984 erotic thriller film, Body Double contains a film within a film sequence in which Frankie Goes to Hollywood performs "Relax" on the set of a porn film.